plan-net/core4/README.md

 Automated - Flexible - Secure - Scalable

-Data scientists use a variety of both open and closed source Python and R modules to create relevant insights based on multiple sets of data from many different sources. core4os enables data scientists and business users to integrate an existing insight-generation processing chain into a fault-tolerant, distributed system, thereby automating the whole data analytics process from data transformation to insight generation without the usual need to worry about the underlying software or hardware requirements.
+Data scientists use a variety of Python and R modules to create relevant insights based on multiple sets of data from many different sources. core4os enables data scientists and other users to integrate an existing insight-generation processing chain into a fault-tolerant, distributed system, thereby automating the whole data analytics process from data transformation to insight generation without the usual need to worry about the underlying software or hardware.

-core4os takes care of everything that is essential to using and operating such a distributed system, from central logging and configuration to deployment, all while scaling to hundreds of servers, allowing for rapid progress from development to production deployment and even enabling the developer to deploy a REST API quickly based on the output of the data-processing, which provides a shortcut for creating beautiful, frontend applications.
+core4os takes care of everything that is essential to using and operating such a distributed system, from central logging and configuration to deployment, all while scaling to hundreds of servers, allowing for rapid progress from development to production deployment and even enabling the developer to deploy a HTTP API quickly based on the output of the data-processing, which provides a shortcut for creating beautiful, frontend applications.

 prerequisite installation guide